catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

 _Saturday, January 9, 2021_

 After few weeks catching up my study, it finally almost done and i need to take a rest and have fun.
 So why not install a old windows and play some old games and apps.
-Here i'm using i7 but you can go as low as latest(ish) i3 or ryzen equivalent. as long as Virtualization is enabled.
+Here i'm using i7 but you can go almost anything. as long as Virtualization is supported and enabled.
 To get WinME installer, check <https://archive.org> and this what i use
 <https://archive.org/details/windows-me-101-retail-full>.

 <br>